ALT Awards 2023

 Open to individuals from all education and training sectors.

-Open to individuals and teams from all education and training sectors.
+Open to teams, departments, or faculties from all education and training sectors.

 This Award celebrates outstanding achievements of individuals in a research, technical, supportive, design, developer, administrative, academic or hybrid role.